CryptoSys PKI Toolkit Manual

 Raw RSA Techniques

-The original intention of the toolkit was to provide a set of primitives to carry out S/MIME operations using relatively high-level functions.
+The original intention of this Toolkit was to provide a set of primitives to carry out S/MIME operations using relatively high-level functions.
 However, we get so many questions about using the "raw" RSA functions that we've added this section on techniques.

 The functions RSA_RawPublic and RSA_RawPrivate just carry out the basic RSA encryption or decryption operation on a "raw" block of data.
 The block must be exactly the same length in bytes as the length of the RSA key modulus; it must obey certain mathematical properties (in practice, make sure the first byte is zero); and it should be "padded" in a certain way to improve security and make it easier to pass to other systems (the built-in cryptographic functions in .NET hide this part of the process from you).